jacobblum/simDRIFT/docs/source/index.rst

 For a brief survey of the package and its current capabilities, you can read the `introduction <https://numba.pydata.org/numba-doc/latest/user/installing.html>`_

-For an explanation of how to choose parameter settings, and tips on quality control, read the `usage <https://numba.pydata.org/numba-doc/latest/user/installing.html>`_ .
+For details on input arguments and the output file format, see the `reference <https://numba.pydata.org/numba-doc/latest/user/installing.html>`_  section.

 For a step-by-step tutorial on running simulations with ``simDRIFT``, see the `quickstart <https://numba.pydata.org/numba-doc/latest/user/installing.html>`_  section.

-For details on input arguments and the output file format, see the `reference <https://numba.pydata.org/numba-doc/latest/user/installing.html>`_  section.

 Contents
 ----------------------